SAMS Logo

 • By receiving the higher level, you agree you are forfeiting any payments you would have received before the Senior level of funding.

-• Requests to forfeit the senior award amount are due by August 1st for Fall / January 1st for Spring
+• Priority deadline for requests to forfeit the senior award amount are August 1st for Fall / January 1st for Spring.
+If turned in after the priority deadline, your increase may not be processed until after the beginning of the semester.

 Forfeit to Senior Award Amount Form